abionamike/project-logistics-app/README.md

-# project-logistics-app
-School Final Year Project Logistics App for Solving the Issue of Logistics and Traffic Congestion in Lagos, Nigeria

 # Logistics App Project

 This Logistics App project creation was built with the React Native and Expo framework with Google Maps API.